Imogen Proud

 Introduction

 Imogen is a public law specialist.
-She is regularly instructed in the most high-profile judicial reviews and in cases of national significance.
+She is regularly instructed in the most high profile judicial reviews and statutory appeals, and public law litigation of national significance.

 Imogen’s wide-ranging public law practice includes the following areas: